 When Zoom took over video conferencing in the early 2020s, their next move was to expand into VoIP services.
-Zoom Phone launched. allowing customers to add VoIP phones to Zoom’s existing video conferencing platform.
+Zoom Phone launched, allowing customers to add VoIP phones to Zoom’s existing video conferencing platform.

-But fast-forward to 2025, and you’ll notice that Zoom Phone’s features haven’t kept up with the competition.
+But fast-forward to 2026, and you’ll notice that Zoom Phone’s features haven’t kept up with the competition.
 And many require upgrades — you can’t even make unlimited outbound calls on its base plan.

 If you’re trying to figure out how much Zoom Phone costs, you can use this guide to get a general idea.
 We cover everything you need to know about Zoom’s five plans, including the hidden fees and limitations not listed on the pricing page.